Call now in confidence immediate help & advice 24/7

 Addiction is something that happens when we begin to rely on substances or behaviours and find it extremely difficult to function without them.

-For this reason, addictions are categorised as medical disorders by clinical professionals.
+For this reason, drug and alcohol addictions are categorised as medical disorders by clinical professionals.

 The Lincolnshire Alcohol and Drug Strategy for 2014- 2019 indicates that there is a significant number of individuals in Lincolnshire at risk of harmful alcohol consumption.